 Any form of physical violence or assault, such as hitting, slapping, choking , pushing or kicking.

 Using harsh financial accountability, constraints and penalties to keep another person financially dependent on you.

-The pressure or requirement to perform sexual acts, whether initiated by threats of violence or blackmail.
+The pressure or requirement to perform sexual acts, whether initiated by threats of violence, Forcing sexual activity or blackmail.